CGCL-codes/AdvHash/README.md

 # AdvHash
-The implementation of my ACMMM 2021 paper "AdvHash: Set-to-set Targeted Attack on Deep Hashing with One Single Adversarial Patch".
+The implementation of our ACM MM 2021 paper "AdvHash: Set-to-set Targeted Attack on Deep Hashing with One Single Adversarial Patch".

 ## Abstract